coda-platform/site-deployer-ansible/README.md

 # Vagrant

-With Fedora NFS and Squid services will work only after doing this:
+With Fedora, NFS and Squid services will work only after doing this:
 ```
 firewall-cmd --permanent --zone=libvirt --add-service=nfs
 firewall-cmd --permanent --zone=libvirt --add-service=squid